swipelux/zeroid-widget/README.md

 <img width="500px" src="public/sigrequest.png">

-It is being used to identify the user by wallet so then we can prepare a personal key bucket for you. <b>No fee is charged.</b>
+It is being used to identify the user by wallet so then we can prepare a personal key bucket for him. <b>No fee is charged.</b>

 Once signed, the key management pop-up is shown,

-Where you can
+Where user can

 - add
 - update
 - remove

-your <b>OpenAI API Key</b>
+his <b>OpenAI API Key</b>

 <img width="500px" src="public/storage_2.png">

 ### Use your keys in code

-After key is saved it can be retreived in code
+After key is saved it can be retreived in code by the application developer

 ```html